dwyl/learn-alpine.js/drag-and-drop.md

 ```

 Note that we have added the `title` attribute to the `modal` Petal component.
-And we are using the `table` Petal component to dispaly the items.
+And we are using the `table` Petal component to display the items.

-We also need to update the form modal which create new items.
+We also need to update the form modal which creates new items.
 Update the
 file in `lib/app_web/live/item_live/form_component.html.heex`:

 ```heex